fb55/encoding-sniffer/README.md

     defaultEncoding: "windows-1252",
 };

-// Use the DecodeStream transform stream to automatically decode
+// Use the `DecodeStream` transform stream to automatically decode
-// the contents of a stream as they are read const decodeStream = new DecodeStream();
+// the contents of a stream as they are read const decodeStream = new DecodeStream(options);

-// Or, use the getEncoding function to detect the encoding of a buffer const encoding = getEncoding(buffer);
+// Or, use the `getEncoding` function to detect the encoding of a buffer const encoding = getEncoding(buffer, options);

-// Use the decodeBuffer function to decode the contents of a buffer const decodedBuffer = decodeBuffer(buffer, { encoding });
+// Use the `decodeBuffer` function to decode the contents of a buffer const decodedBuffer = decodeBuffer(buffer, options);
 ```

 ## License